Study Types

 Description

-LLMs can serve as annotators by automatically labeling artifacts with corresponding categories for data analysis based on a pre-defined coding guide.
-In qualitative data analysis, manually annotating or coding text passages, e.g. in software artifacts, open-ended survey responses, or interview transcripts, is often a time-consuming manual process [1].
+Just like human annotators, LLMs can label artifacts based on a pre-defined coding guide.
+However, they can label data much fast than any human could.
+In qualitative data analysis, manually annotating (“coding”) natural language text, e.g. in software artifacts, open-ended survey responses, or interview transcripts, is a time-consuming manual process [1].
 LLMs can be used to augment or even replace human annotations, provide suggestions for new codes (see Section LLMs for Synthesis), or even automate the entire process.

 Example(s)

 Recent work in software engineering has begun exploring the use of LLMs for annotation tasks.
 Huang et al. [2] proposed an approach leveraging multiple LLMs for joint annotation of mobile application reviews.
-They used three models (Llama3, Gemma, and Mistral) of comparable size with an absolute majority voting rule (i.e., a label is only accepted if it receives more than half of the total votes from the models).
+They used three models of comparable size with an absolute majority voting rule (i.e., a label is only accepted if it receives more than half of the total votes from the models).
 Accordingly, the annotations fell into three categories: exact matches (where all models agreed), partial matches (where a majority agreed), and non-matches (where no majority was reached).
-Training on the resulting multi-model annotated dataset yielded improved classifier performance compared to single-model annotations.
-Both BERT and RoBERTa models showed meaningful improvements in F1 score and accuracy when trained on the multi-model annotated dataset versus individual model annotations, highlighting the benefits of their approach.

 Advantages

 Recent research demonstrates several key advantages of using LLMs as annotators, in particular their cost-effectiveness as well as efficiency and accuracy benefits.
-LLM-based annotation dramatically reduces costs compared to human labeling, with studies showing cost reductions of 50-96% across various natural language tasks [3].
-For example, He et al. found in their study that GPT-4 annotation cost only $122.08 compared to $4,508 for a comparable MTurk pipeline, while also completing the task in just 2 days versus several weeks for the crowdsourced approach [4].
-Moreover, LLMs consistently demonstrate strong performance, with ChatGPT’s accuracy exceeding crowd workers by approximately 25% on average [5] and achieving impressive results in specific tasks such as sentiment analysis (64.9% accuracy) and counterspeech detection (0.791 precision) [6].
-They also show remarkably high intercoder agreement, surpassing both crowd workers and trained annotators [5].
+LLM-based annotation dramatically reduces costs compared to human labeling, with studies showing cost reductions of 50-96% across various natural language tasks [4].
+For example, He et al. found in their study that GPT-4 annotation cost only $122.08 compared to $4,508 for a comparable MTurk pipeline.
+Moreover, the LLM-based approach resulting in a completion time of just 2 days versus several weeks for the crowdsourced approach [5].
+Moreover, LLMs consistently demonstrate strong performance, with ChatGPT’s accuracy exceeding crowd workers by approximately 25% on average [6] and achieving impressive results in specific tasks such as sentiment analysis (64.9% accuracy) and counterspeech detection (0.791 precision) [7].
+They also show remarkably high intercoder agreement, surpassing both crowd workers and trained annotators [6].

 Challenges

-Several important challenges and limitations must also be considered, which include reliability issues, human-LLM interaction challenges, biases, errors, and resource considerations.
-Studies suggest that while LLMs show promise as annotation tools in SE, their optimal use may be in augmenting rather than replacing human annotators entirely [3], [4], with careful consideration given to verification mechanisms and confidence thresholds LLMs can negatively impact human judgment when their labels are incorrect [7], and their overconfidence requires careful verification [8].
-Moreover, LLMs show significant variability in annotation quality across different tasks [7], [9], with particular challenges in complex tasks and post-training events.
-They are especially unreliable for high-stakes labeling tasks [9], demonstrating notable performance disparities across different label categories [6].
-Recent empirical evidence indicates that LLM consistency in text annotation often falls below scientific reliability thresholds, with outputs being sensitive to minor prompt variations [10] and performance varies between tasks [11].
-Specific challenges have been identified with context-dependent annotations, where LLMs show particular difficulty in correctly interpreting text segments that require broader contextual understanding [4].
+Challenges of using LLMs as annotators include reliability issues, human-LLM interaction challenges, biases, errors, and resource considerations.
+Studies suggest that while LLMs show promise as annotation tools in SE research, their optimal use may be in augmenting rather than replacing human annotators [4], [5].
+LLMs can negatively impact human judgment when their labels are incorrect [8], and their overconfidence requires careful verification [9].
+Moreover, LLMs show significant variability in annotation quality across different tasks [8], [10], [11], with particular challenges in complex tasks and post-training events.
+They are especially unreliable for high-stakes labeling tasks [10], demonstrating notable performance disparities across different label categories [7].
+Recent empirical evidence indicates that LLM consistency in text annotation often falls below scientific reliability thresholds, with outputs being sensitive to minor prompt variations [12].
+Context-dependent annotations pose a specific challenge, as LLMs show difficulty in correctly interpreting text segments that require broader contextual understanding [5].
 While pooling multiple outputs can improve reliability, this approach necessitates additional computational resources and still requires validation against human-annotated data.
-While generally cost-effective, LLM annotation requires careful management of per-token charges, particularly for longer texts [3].
-Furthermore, achieving reliable annotations may require multiple runs of the same input to enable majority voting [10], although exact cost comparisons between LLM-based and human annotation is controversial [4].
-Finally, research has identified consistent biases in label assignment, including tendencies to overestimate certain labels and misclassify neutral content, particularly in stance detection tasks [6].
+While generally cost-effective, LLM annotation requires careful management of per-token charges, particularly for longer texts [4].
+Furthermore, achieving reliable annotations may require multiple runs of the same input to enable majority voting [12], although exact cost comparisons between LLM-based and human annotation is controversial [5].
+Finally, research has identified consistent biases in label assignment, including tendencies to overestimate certain labels and misclassify neutral content, particularly in stance detection tasks [7].

 Description

-In empirical studies, LLMs can act as raters (also known as judges) to evaluate properties of software artifacts.
+LLMs can act as judges or raters to evaluate properties of software artifacts.
 For instance, LLMs can be used to assess code readability, adherence to coding standards, or the quality of code comments.
-LLM rating could be used to assess research artifact quality, such as generated documentation from a research tool.
-Rating is distinct from the more qualitative task of assigning a code or label (see Section LLMs as Annotators) to (typically) unstructured text.
-It is also distinct from the software engineering tasks of using LLMs, as we discuss in Section LLMs as Tools for SE, to e.g. understand if LLMs can find ambiguity in requirements [12], which is then compared to a human-created gold standard.
+Judgment is distinct from the more qualitative task of assigning a code or label to, typically unstructured, text (see Section LLMs as Annotators).
+It is also distinct from using LLMs for general software engineering tasks, as we discuss in Section LLMs as Tools for SE.

 Example(s)